Lesson types

 How it looks: Clean, paragraph-based content with a title and main text body, with optional audio-only mode.

-Text lesson with audio - Learner view
+Text lesson - Learner view

 Fields in the lesson editor: